JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_07/constrained.md

 x^{k+1} &= P_X(y^{k+1})
 \end{aligned}
 ```
 compute the gradient as for standard gradient descent, and then project the point onto the feasible set.
-Since the projection needs to be simple to compute, projected gradients are used for simple sets ``X`` such as boxes or balls.
+Since the projection needs to be simple to calculate, projected gradients are used for simple ``X`` such as boxes or balls.

 We will use projected gradients to solve
 ```math